Easy estimates of Lyapunov exponents for random products of matrices: Introduction

 \end{theorem}

-Theorem \ref{thm1} and Theorem \ref{thm2} generalize to an arbitrary finite collection $\{A_1, \ldots, A_k\}$ of matrices, not just for pairs.
+Proposition \ref{thm1} and Theorem \ref{thm2} generalize to an arbitrary finite collection $\{A_1, \ldots, A_k\}$ of matrices, not just for pairs.

-Theorem \ref{thm2}, in combination with Theorem \ref{thm1}, gives a very simple and efficient method for bounding the Lyapunov exponent from above.
-We note that altogether different (analytical) methods for bounding the Lyapunov exponent were previously used in the literature, see e.g. \cite{Jurga}, \cite{Pollicott2}, and \cite{Sturman}.
-We compare our bounds to theirs for some particular pairs of matrices in Section \ref{upper}.
+Theorem \ref{thm2}, in combination with Proposition \ref{thm1}, gives a very simple and efficient method for bounding the Lyapunov exponent from above.
+We note that altogether different (analytical) methods for bounding the Lyapunov exponent were previously used in the literature, see e.g. \cite{Jurga}, \cite{Pollicott2}, \cite{Protasov}, and \cite{Sturman}.
+We compare our bounds to theirs for some particular pairs of matrices in Sections \ref{upper} and \ref{Examples}, and summarize advantages and disadvantages of our method in the concluding Section \ref{Conclusions}.

-We also mention that our method applies to a larger class of matrices than methods of \cite{Jurga}, \cite{Pollicott2}, and \cite{Sturman} do.
-In particular, we do not require all the entries of $A$ and $B$ to be positive; it is sufficient that all the entries of the ``expectation matrix" $M=pA + (1-p)B$ are positive.
+We also mention that our method applies to a larger class of matrices than methods of \cite{Jurga}, \cite{Pollicott2}, \cite{Sturman} and others do.
+In particular, we do not require all the entries of participating matrices $A_i$ to be strictly positive.
+Neither do we have any kinds of non-singularity conditions on matrices $A_i$.
+For example, in \cite{Pollicott} one of the requirements is that all matrices $A_i$ are non-singular.
+In \cite{Protasov}, this was relaxed to $A_i$ not having a row or a column of zeros.
+With our approach, if we take, say, $A = \left( \right), B = \left( \right)$, $p=\frac{1}{2},$ then $M=pA + (1-p)B = \left( \right)$, and this matrix $M$ satisfies all conditions of Theorem \ref{thm2}.

-Finally, we note that it is also an important problem to determine the {\it maximum possible} (in the absolute value) entry $G(n)$ in a product $w(A, B)$ of length $n$.
-The number $\lim_{n \to \infty}\sqrt[n]{|G(n)|}$ is called the {\it joint spectral radius} of the pair $(A, B)$ of matrices, see e.g. \cite{Jungers}.
+Finally, we note that it is also an important problem to determine the {\it maximum possible} (in the absolute value) entry $G(n)$ in a product $w(A_1, \ldots, A_k)$ of length $n$.
+The number $\lim_{n \to \infty}\sqrt[n]{|G(n)|}$ (i.e., the maximum growth rate) is called the {\it joint spectral radius} $\rho(A_1, \ldots, A_k)$ of the collection $\{A_1, \ldots, A_k\}$ of matrices, see e.g. \cite{Jungers}.
 Computing the joint spectral radius is a difficult problem in general, although there are results in various special cases, e.g. \cite{BSV}, \cite{Masuda}, \cite{Lagarias}, \cite{Panti}.
 Computing the joint spectral radius of pairs of matrices over integers has important real-life applications, see \cite{survey} for a survey.

+Since the average growth rate is obviously not larger than the maximum growth rate, Proposition \ref{thm1}(a) implies:

+\begin{corollary} Suppose the matrices $A$, $B$, and $M=pA + (1-p)B$ satisfy conditions of Proposition \ref{thm1}(a), and let $\mu$ be the (unique) largest positive eigenvalue of $M$.
+Then the joint spectral radius $\rho(A, B)$ satisfies the inequality $\rho(A, B) \ge \mu$.